5 Tried and Trusted Cases When a Free Mobile App Can Promote Your Business

 - Free apps are more likely to be downloaded and used by common users.
 More downloads bring more users.
 That results in exposure.
-Which leads to another important thing - feedback;
+This leads to another important thing – feedback;

 - Users usually don’t expect much from free apps.
 Because of that – there is always quite a room for wowing an audience and making a splash.

 Because of that, the stakes are relatively low and losses are easily retractable.
 So it is definitely worth a try even for sake of trying.